 This is a very straightforward variation on the poncho collar so there is no need to work out any additional instructions.
 It makes a quietly dramatic statement, either worn with a dress for an evening out or to keep you cosy in the winter with a jacket or coat.
 Make it even more dramatic by adding a first layer of longer feathers as I did for the Red Raven Collar and by making the neckband higher by working more repeats of the ridged pattern.
 If you want to add more drama to the elegance of the poncho then you can work it with a collar just like this one.
 And of course, you can ring eternal changes by working it in any colour palette that suits you.

-Since fire was my theme I made Red Rattle and Sea Anemone my core colours.
+Fire was my theme so I chose Sea Anemone the main colour.
 Then I added warm shades of Sundew, Mountain Hare, and Red Deer to the palette.
-Other than having Sea Anemone and Red Rattle dominate, I determined to use the colours in a truly random fashion, as if I were capturing the flickering of a flaming fire.
+Other than having Sea Anemone dominate, I determined to use the colours in a truly random fashion, as if I were capturing the flickering of a flaming fire.
 This was an interesting exercise as I believe humans have a hard time being random.
 As someone who creates patterns all the time, the urge to organize and make sense is very powerful and happens even at a subconscious level.
-So in order to be truly random within the scope of my palette, I placed two balls each of Red Rattle and Sea Anemone and one of the other three colours in a container and whichever ball my hand found first got used.
-I changed the colours within the feathers to different degrees and without any consideration at all.
-Once I had blocked out the feathers of each layer I stacked them ready for joining in their layers without examining them for colour content.
+So in order to be truly random within the scope of my palette, I placed two wound-up balls of Sea Anemone and one of the other three colours in a container and whichever ball my hand found first got used.
+I changed the colours within the feathers to different degrees, the only consideration being that as I worked each layer of feathers, I made sure I left enough of the contrast colours to include in the following layers and in the neckband ruffles.
+Once I had blocked out the feathers of each layer I stacked them ready for joining up without examining them for colour content.
 I knew that if I was being truly random I should at least get two feathers the same or very similar side by side and I would have to resist the urge to change them.